-Sales to one client, Hewlett-Packard, accounted for approximately 29%, 29% and 31% of the Company's consolidated net revenue for the fiscal years ended July 31, 2014, 2013, and 2012, respectively.
-Hewlett-Packard accounted for approximately 17% and 23% of the Company's Net Accounts Receivable balance as of July 31, 2014 and 2013, respectively.
+Sales to GoPro accounted for approximately 19%, 11%, and 6% of the Company's consolidated net revenue for the fiscal years ended July 31, 2015, 2014 and 2013, respectively.
+Sales to Hewlett-Packard accounted for approximately 14%, 29%, and 29% of the Company's consolidated net revenue for the fiscal years ended July 31, 2015, 2014, and 2013, respectively.
+GoPro accounted for approximately 14% and 8% of the Company's Net Accounts Receivable balance as of July 31, 2015 and 2014, respectively.
+Hewlett-Packard accounted for less than 1% and approximately 17% of the Company's Net Accounts Receivable balance as of July 31, 2015 and 2014, respectively.
+All four reportable segment report revenues associated with GoPro and Hewlett-Packard.
+For the fiscal year ended July 31, 2015, 2014 and 2013, the Company's 10 largest clients accounted for approximately 76%, 80% and 76% of consolidated net revenue, respectively.
 To manage risk, the Company performs ongoing credit evaluations of its clients' financial condition.
 The Company generally does not require collateral on accounts receivable.
 The Company maintains an allowance for doubtful accounts based on its assessment of the collectability of accounts receivable.

-Financial instruments which potentially subject the Company to concentrations of credit risk are cash, cash equivalents, available-for-sale securities and accounts receivable.
+Financial instruments which potentially subject the Company to concentrations of credit risk are cash, cash equivalents and accounts receivable.
 The Company's cash equivalent portfolio is diversified and consists primarily of short-term investment grade securities placed with high credit quality financial institutions.
+Cash and cash equivalents are maintained at accredited financial institutions, and the balances associated with Funds Held for Clients are at times without and in excess of federally insured limits.
+The Company has never experienced any losses related to these balances and does not believe that it is subject to unusual credit risk beyond the normal credit risk associated with commercial banking relationships